rk-lindsey/chimes_calculator/doc/source/getting_started.rst

 Compiling and running LAMMPS with ChIMES
 ****************************************

-We have implemented the CHIMES in the `LAMMPS <https://lammps.sandia.gov/>`_ and further information regarding Compiling and running can be found in :ref:`The ChIMES Calculator with LAMMPS <page-etc.rst>`.
+We have implemented the CHIMES in the `LAMMPS <https://lammps.sandia.gov/>`_ and further information regarding Compiling and running can be found in :ref:`The ChIMES Calculator with LAMMPS <page-etc>`.
 In here, the ChIMES force field is compiled into LAMMPS as a custom pair style, allowing it to be used like any other interatomic potential within LAMMPS input scripts.

 For additional details on using, integrating, compiling, and contributing, see:

 * :ref:`The ChIMES Calculator <page-chimesFF>`
 * :ref:`The ChIMES Calculator Serial Interface <page-serial_interface>`
-* :ref:`The ChIMES Calculator with LAMMPS <page-etc.rst>`
+* :ref:`The ChIMES Calculator with LAMMPS <page-etc>`
 * :ref:`Contributing <page-contributing>`